-With an OIC, you agree to a lump-sum or short-term payment plan to pay off a portion of your debt in exchange for the IRS forgiving the remainder of the debt.
+With an OIC, you agree to a lump-sum or short-term payment plan of a lesser amount, to pay off a portion of your debt in exchange for the IRS forgiving the remainder of the debt.
 Unlike a partial installment agreement, an OIC might require liquidating assets.
 Also, unlike a partial payment agreement, you might only have to make a one-time payment.

 To qualify, you must prove that you are unable to pay off the entire debt through an installment agreement or other means — in other words, this is generally a last resort payment option.
 It can be difficult to meet the income and asset guidelines to qualify for an OIC, so it’s best suited for taxpayers with low income and very few assets.

-Again, it’s a good idea to get help from a tax professional with experience working with OICs to help you complete the forms and walk you through the complex process.
+Again, it’s a good idea to get help from a tax professional with experience working with offers in compromise to help you complete the forms and walk you through the complex process.
 Be wary of tax resolution firms making promises that sound too good to be true.
-Check with the Better Business Bureau and the state attorney general’s office for complaints before you pay a retainer.
+Check with the Better Business Bureau (BBB) and the state attorney general’s office for complaints before you pay a retainer.

 There is a 10-year statute of limitations on tax debt collection, so if you are having serious financial issues and can’t pay at all, letting that statute run out may be an option.
 To do this, you’ll need to get your tax debt in currently-not-collectible (CNC) status by demonstrating that you cannot pay both reasonable living expenses and your tax debt.